HOW TO RESEARCH

 One of the easiest ways to ensure that your sources are credible is to stay away from basic Google internet searches.
 Anyone can publish anything on the internet, so if you're not careful, you can be partly responsible for sharing misinformation or disinformation.
 This video from Factcheck.org will give you some strategies to help identify news that is not true.
 This 5-minute video will show you some examples of dramatic headlines that are incorrect; see whether you can spot the problems.
 (Ignore the ads, of course.)

-Use the provided databases that the school provides (EBSCO & WorldBook) and the additional free academic search engines.
 But, if you must venture out into the world of unregulated internet searching, make sure to run your source through these few "tests."

 -

-Evaluating Sources for Credibility (YouTube video explanation)
+Evaluating Online Sources for Credibility (YouTube video explanation)

 -